FREE SHIPPING FROM 150€📦🇩🇪

 VIII.
 USE OF COOKIES

-Our website uses so-called cookies.
-Cookies are small text files that are saved by your browser and stored on your computer.
-The use of cookies serves to make the website more user-friendly.
-For example, it is possible to recognize the user for the duration of the session without having to constantly re-enter the user name and password.
-The cookies do not cause any damage to your computer and are deleted after your session ends.
-The basis for data processing is Art.
-6 Para.
-1 f GDPR.
+Our website uses cookies.
+Cookies are small text files that are stored by your browser on your computer.
+The use of cookies makes our website more user-friendly.
+For example, it allows us to recognize you for the duration of your session without requiring you to constantly re-enter your username and password.
+Cookies do not harm your computer and are deleted after you close your browser.
+The legal basis for this data processing is Article 6(1)(f) of the GDPR.

 Some of the cookies we use are deleted immediately after you close your browser (so-called session cookies).